willeeklund/tech-intro-tutorial/README.md

         float: right;
     }

-Change the list of images (the <ul> element) in index.hbs to this structure.
+Change the list of images (the &lt;ul&gt; element) in 'index.hbs' to this structure.

     <div id="liquid">
         <span class="previous">&#9668;</span>